 Your success is our commitment.
 The HECTOR School offers top-level teaching derived from state-of-the-art research at the KIT.
 Professors as well as adjunct faculties and industry experts guarantee excellence in all of our further education programs.

-Six Master of Science programs combining technology and management expertise.
-Designed in close cooperation with the industry that perfectly fit for ambitious engineers, computer-scientists, and economists.
+Get more insightsOur six Master of Science programs combine cutting-edge technology and management expertise.
+Designed in close cooperation with the industry, they are a perfect match for ambitious engineers, computer scientists, and economists.

 Be a Game Changer